marschall/jfr-jmstemplate/README.md

 Limitations
 -----------

-* We can not intercept `JmsTemplate#setDefaultDestination(Destination)` or `org.springframework.jms.core.JmsTemplate#setDefaultDestinationName(String)` so for operations on the default destination we can not report
+* We can not intercept `JmsTemplate#setDefaultDestination(Destination)` or `JmsTemplate#setDefaultDestinationName(String)` so for operations on the default destination we can not report the destination name.